shines77/hashmap-benchmark/README.en.md

 ### Third party library update

+01/27/2025 update:

+If you only clone this repository after this update, there is no need to do the following separate update steps.

+- Original path `/ 3rd-party ` is corrected to `/ 3rd_part`;

+- Original path `/ 3rd-party/unodered_dons' is corrected to '/ 3rd_part/unordered_dense`;

+- Fix the `/ 3rd_party ` path in `CMakeLists.txt` file；

+- Fix the `/ 3rd_party ` path in `.gitmodules` file.

 01/13/2025 update:

 If you only clone this repository after this update, there is no need to do the following separate update steps.
-This is for users who have already cloned this repository before this update.

 - Added new [boost::unordered](https://github.com/boostorg/unordered) library [v1.85.0](https://github.com/boostorg/unordered) 's [boost::unordered::unordered_flat_map](https://github.com/MikePopoloski/boost_unordered) (Unofficial Library) .

     Please use the following command to update the [boost::unordered] library separately:

     ```bash
-    git submodule update --init --recursive ./3rd_party/boost_unordered
+    git submodule update --init --recursive ./3rd_part/boost_unordered
-    git submodule update --remote --recursive ./3rd_party/boost_unordered
+    git submodule update --remote --recursive ./3rd_part/boost_unordered
     ```

 - Myself `jstd::robin_hash_map`: Update to the latest version，and added new hashmap `jstd::cluster_flat_map` .

 - Google [abseil-cpp] 的 `absl::flat_hash_map`: Update to the latest version, lastest tag: 20240722.rc2

-    Since I have changed the URL of the [abseil cpp] repository, if you have previously pulled /3d_marty/abseil-cpp, please use the following command to update the submodule:
+    Since I have changed the URL of the [abseil cpp] repository, if you have previously pulled /3rd_part/abseil-cpp, please use the following command to update the submodule:

     ```bash
-    # First, delete the old /3d_marty/abseil-cpp directory
+    # First, delete the old /3rd_part/abseil-cpp directory
-    cd ./3rd_party
+    cd ./3rd_part
     rm -rf ./abseil-cpp

     # Use the sync command to synchronize to a new URL, and reinitialize abseil-cpp
-    git config -f .gitmodules submodule.3rd_party/abseil-cpp.branch master
+    git config -f .gitmodules submodule.3rd_part/abseil-cpp.branch master
     git submodule sync
-    git submodule update --init --recursive 3rd_party/abseil-cpp
+    git submodule update --init --recursive 3rd_part/abseil-cpp
     ```

 - [ktprime] 的 `emhash`: Update to the latest version